Samuel04-png/loansage/INTEGRATION_COMPLETE.md

 ## Summary

 All remaining integrations have been completed.
-The LoanSage application now has full integration with Cloud Functions, Risk Assessment, Repayment Helpers, and all other Blaze Plan features.
+The TengaLoans application now has full integration with Cloud Functions, Risk Assessment, Repayment Helpers, and all other Blaze Plan features.

 ## ✅ Completed Integrations